 Global Demand Multiplier - The Global Demand Multiplier is used to assign a multiplier by which all demand is to be multiplied.
 For example, a MAXDAY model scenario may have a global demand multiplier of 2.5.
 All demands would be multiplied by a factor of 2.5.

-Demand Pattern Type - Select the type of pattern to be used by InfoWater Pro.
+Demand Pattern Type - The type of pattern to be used for demand multipliers.
 Between time-steps, two options are available for representing usage factors between regular fixed periods in time:

-Stepwise – InfoWater Pro assumes a constant usage factor from one fixed period of time to the next.
+Stepwise – A constant usage factor from one fixed period of time to the next is assumed.

-Continuous – InfoWater Pro linearly interpolates variations in the pattern factor between fixed time periods.
+Continuous – Multipliers are linearly interpolated between fixed time periods.

-Default Demand Pattern - The default demand pattern that is to be applied to the simulation.
-Use the Browse button to select a pattern.
+Default Demand Pattern - A default demand pattern that is to be applied to all junctions that do not have a specific pattern selected.
+Use the Browse button to enter the Pattern dialog box.

 Run Energy Management Simulation - This box must be checked to run an energy management simulation.